-No. Message Remedy Note 1 Note 2 2168 Operation failure.
-SRAM is not mapped.
-2169 Operation failure.
-Cannot clear the Global Preserve variable when loading the object file.
-2170 Operation failure.
-Not enough buffer to store the string.
-2171 Operation failure.
-Cannot start the task after low voltage was detected.
-2172 Operation failure.
-Duplicated remote I/O configuration.
-2173 Remote setup error.
-Cannot assign non-existing input number to remote function.
-2174 Remote setup error.
-Cannot assign non-existing output number to remote function.
+No. Message Remedy Note 1 Note 2

+2168 Operation failure.

+2100 SRAM is not mapped.

+Operation failure.

+2169 Cannot clear the Global Preserve

+variable when loading the object

+file.

+0470 Operation failure.

+2170 Not enough buffer to store the string.

+Operation failure.

+2171 Cannot start the task after low

+2171 voltage was detected.

+Operation failure.

+2172 Duplicated remote I/O

+configuration.

+Remote setup error.

+2173 Cannot assign non-existing input

+number to remote function.

+Remote setup error.

+2174 Cannot assign non-existing output

+number to remote function. -

 2175 Operation failure.

 Remote function is not configured.

 2176 Operation failure.

-Event wait error.
+Event wait error. -

 2177 Operation failure.

 System backup failed.

 2178 Operation failure.
 System restore failed.

-2179 Remote setup error.
-Cannot assign same input number to some remote functions.
-2180 Remote setup error.
-Cannot assign same output number to some remote functions.
-2190 Cannot calculate because it was queue data.
-Check the program.
-2191 Cannot execute AbortMotion because robot is not runnning from a task.
-If you don't operate the robot from a program, you cannot use AbortMotion.
-2192 Cannot execute AbortMotion because robot task is already finished.
-2193 Cannot execute Recover without motion because AbortMotion was not executed.
-Execute AbortMotion in advance to execute Recover WithoutMove.
-2194 Conveyor setting error.
-Make sure the settings of conveyor and encoder are correct.
-2195 Conveyor setting error.
-Make sure the settings of conveyor and encoder are correct.
-2196 Conveyor number is out of range.
-Make sure the settings of conveyor and encoder are correct.
-2200 Robot in use.
-Cannot execute the motion command when other tasks are using the robot.
-The motion command for the robot cannot be simultaneously executed from more than one task.
-Review the program.
+Remote setup error.

+2179 Cannot assign same input number

+to some remote functions.

+Remote setup error.

+2180 Cannot assign same output

+number to some remote functions.

+2190 Cannot calculate because it was Check the program.

+2130 queue data. .
+0

+Cannot execute AbortMotion If you don't operate the robot from a

+2191 because robot is not runnning from program, you cannot use

+a task.
+AbortMotion.

+2192 Cannot execute AbortMotion

+2192 because robot task is already finished.

+Cannot execute Recover without

+2193 motion because AbortMotion was Execute AbortMotion in advance to

+2100 not executed. execute Recover WithoutMove.

+0.10 Make sure the settings of conveyor

+2194 Conveyor setting error. and encoder are correct.

+0405 Company Make sure the settings of conveyor

+2195 Conveyor setting error. and encoder are correct.

+2106 Convoyor number is out of rooms Make sure the settings of conveyor

+2196 Conveyor number is out of range. and encoder are correct.

+Robot in use.
+The motion command for the robot

+2200 Cannot execute the motion cannot be simultaneously executed

+command when other tasks are from more than one task.
+Review

+using the robot. the program.